130 mm air defense gun KS-30: Design

 Like other Soviet field artillery pieces, the KS-30 was a simple and rugged design, using a hydraulic recoil system and fixed-charge separate-loading ammunition.
 The weapon also benefited from the use of adapted Western technologies.

 The KS-30 used a 130 mm L/65 caliber barrel; the gun was carried on a two-axle, eight-wheeled carriage.
 When readied for firing, the axles were removed and the carriage was folded into a firing platform.
 It was towed either by a AT-T tracked artillery tractor or a Ural-375 6×6 truck.
-While the carriage had in-built fire-control systems, the gun was usually used in conjuction with the PUAZO director and the SON-9 (NATO reporting name: "Fire Can") fire-control radar which was derived from the US-made SCR-584 radar, supplied under Lend-Lease.
+While the carriage had in-built fire-control systems, the gun was usually used in conjunction with the PUAZO director and the SON-9 (NATO reporting name: "Fire Can") fire-control radar which was derived from the US-made SCR-584 radar, supplied under Lend-Lease.

 It was a medium-altitude weapon.
 The fire control radars had difficulty acquiring targets flying low and the gun weight and bulk made tracking fast moving aircraft difficult.
 At high-altitudes, accuracy suffered from increased shell dispersion.
 Like other Soviet large caliber anti-aircraft guns, the KS-30 could also be used against ground targets.